Chaklader/mnist-digit-classifier/NOTE.md

 optimal performance.

-## I. Introduction

 Vanishing and exploding gradients are common problems in training deep neural networks, particularly those with many layers.
 These issues can significantly impede the learning process and affect the network's performance.

 ## II.
 Gradient Flow in Neural Networks